stefanspringer1/SwiftXMLInterfaces/README.md

 ## Documentation

+If internal entity handlers or external entity handlers are given, texts at the end of the accordings resolutions are added separately before any text that follows.
+Without internal entity handlers or external entity handlers, according subsequent texts will be combined into one event.

-...will be added (if the active repository is not moved yet, see abobe), either in this README file or as code comments.
+More documentation will be added (if the active repository is not moved yet, see abobe), either in this README file or as code comments.